vighneshiyer/vighneshiyer.com/content/research/eda-cad/ml_for_placement.md

 Most engineers manually calculate macro (x, y) coordinates by hand, using knowledge about the connections between macros, logic, and pins.
 Macro placement is resistant to automation because physical design engineers are quite stubborn and superstitious, notwithstanding the algorithmic complexity.

-However, as the number of memory macros per RTL block continues to grow (into the 100s), there is interest in automating macro placement.
+However, as the number of memory macros per RTL block continues to grow (into the 100s), there has been interest in automating macro placement.
 As of 2020, mixed placers, such as [Cadence's GigaPlace XL (in Innovus)](https://community.cadence.com/cadence_blogs_8/b/breakfast-bytes/posts/innovus-mixed-placer) became mature, and are able to [concurrently place hard macros and standard cells](https://semiwiki.com/eda/cadence/293055-cadence-is-making-floorplanning-easier-by-changing-the-rules/) with no designer input.

 > The mixed placement technology, GigaPlace XL within the Innovus Implementation System, is an extension of the powerful multi-objective standard cell placement GigaPlace engine.
 The GigaPlace XL engine can handle the placement of these macros together with the standard cells and I/Os in the same step, concurrently.
 In reality, macro placement is a combinatorial problem, while standard cell placement is a numerical one.
 The breakthrough achieved by the GigaPlace XL engine inside Innovus Implementation is that, with its solver-based placement technology, it can solve continuous optimization and combinatorial optimization simultaneously.